nsubrahm/k8s-mutating-webhook/README.md

 ## How does it work

-While subsequent articles in this series will go into details, here is a quick explanation of how this works.
+Here is a quick explanation of how the mutation happens.
+For details, see [Kubernetes Mutating Webhook with NodeJS— Part II — Development](https://medium.com/@nageshblore/kubernetes-mutating-webhook-part-ii-development-bec5033c591d).

 1. Register a `MutatingWebhookConfiguration` as generated in `yaml/mutatingWebhookConfiguration.yaml`.
    1. The `webhooks` is an array of webhooks that need to be invoked.